 The fork in the road which we chose has resulted in:

-1) massive public debt levels that can never realistically be expected to
+1) massive public debt levels that can never realistically be expected to be paid back,

 2) Financial markets that are disconnected from fundamental historical values,

 3) A global banking industry that can best be described as fragile and is realistically insolvent if the accounting games were to be removed.

 I think most would agree that massive public, private and consumer debt levels are a central problem to the current global predicament.
 We also however need to appreciate that these massive debt build ups have also allowed the over-building of production capacity.
 We have global supply that is now outstripping demand.
 The output gap in the US alone would require a theoretical -7% Fed Funds rate according to the Taylor Rule (6).

 The currency wars are being fought because global players are being forced to fight for a piece of the global demand pie that is growing at a slower rate (a first derivative problem) versus the capacity presently available and coming online.
 The Asian buildup of production capacity is nothing short of startling but it is premised on a free spending and 70% consuming US economy.
 A slowdown in the US and a weakening US dollar are major threats to political and social stability in the Asian export economies.
 Everything in the mercantile, export led Asian economies must be done to avoid this.
 The facts however are that there are no longer sufficient jobs in America to support past and present levels of consumptions.
 The middle class in America is quickly becoming extinct and with it the ability to famously 'shop till they drop'.